Dr Aviva Cohen

 In 1994, Aviva began lecturing in Philosophy, Psychoanalysis and Communications Theory.
 She combined her academic work with a career as a Senior Communications Consultant, working with both public sector and private sector clients.

 Aviva completed her cross-disciplinary doctoral thesis in 1999: The Influence of Franz Brentano’s Intentionality Thesis on the Psychoanalytic Writings of Sigmund Freud.
 It includes research into philosophy, psychoanalysis, psychology and the history of psychiatry.
-This work provides insights into psychological and cognitive functioning that inform her current research.
+This work provides insights into psychological and cognitive functioning that inform her ongoing work.

 Ian Kennedy is the UX/UI and Digital Media content designer.
 He has worked in the Assistive Technology sector for the past seven years.
 As CTO of Neuro Hero Ltd Ian has been responsible for designing all digital media for 19 award-winning apps along with their localisation to six languages.
 These Speech and Language therapy apps were designed for people living with communication difficulties that often follow stroke, brain injury autism and other conditions.

-In his role as research consultant he is responsible for collecting, analysing and presenting data relating to Assistive Technology for people living with Intellectual difficulties.
+In his role as a research consultant, he is responsible for collecting, analysing and presenting data relating to Assistive Technology for people living with intellectual difficulties.

 Dr Çagrı Çubukçu

-Çagrı is the Full Stack developer.
-He has worked on many different projects from simple websites to mission critical enterprise applications.
+Çagrı is a Full Stack Software Developer.
+He has worked on many different projects from simple websites to mission-critical enterprise applications.
 He has an MSc in Advanced Software Engineering from University College Dublin – with a dissertation about applying gamification to education.
-He has just finished a PhD developing a new framework for the future of gamification in education, alongside his platform development.
+He has just finished a PhD developing a new framework for the future of gamification in education.

-Over the past 8 years, he has assumed many roles.
-He has developed and delivered websites, consultancy work and has also worked as a full-stack developer where he has worked from a projects conception to its delivery; working as a freelancer and with both private and public sector organisations in various areas such as finance, education and technology.
+Over the past 10 years, he has assumed many roles.
+He has developed and delivered websites, consultancy work and has also worked as a full-stack developer where he has worked on many different projects’ conception to its delivery; working as a freelancer and with both private and public sector organisations in various areas such as finance, education and technology.